 Routine Dental Checkups

-Checkups are vital to good oral hygiene and are the best way to detect problems at their earliest stages which saves unnecessary discomfort, time, and money.
-Depending on your teeth and gum condition you may require regular check ups at 3, 6 or 12 months intervals.
+Checkups are vital to good oral hygiene and are the best way to detect problems at their earliest stages which save unnecessary discomfort, time, and money.

 Seal Out Decay

-A sealant is a protective coating that is applied to the chewing surfaces (grooves) of the back teeth (premolars and molars), where four out of five cavities in children are found.
+Another great way to prevent bigger dental problems is by applying sealants to your teeth.
+A sealant is a protective coating that we apply to the chewing surfaces (grooves) of the back teeth (premolars and molars).
+It’s a simple and painless procedure.
 This sealant acts as a barrier to food, plaque and acid, thus protecting the decay-prone areas of the teeth.